Tomáš Nemčík

-Tomáš Nemčík (born 19 April 2001) is a Slovak professional footballer who currently plays for Fortuna Liga club MŠK Žilina as a defender.
+Tomáš Nemčík (born 19 April 2001) is a Slovak professional footballer who currently plays for Eliteserien club Rosenborg as a defender.

 Club career

 MŠK Žilina

 Nemčík made his Fortuna Liga debut for Žilina during an away fixture against Ružomberok on 21 October 2020.
 He appeared in the starting-XI and completed the entirety of the match.
 While Žilina was one up after the first half after a goal by Dawid Kurminowski, Šošoni conceded twice in the last ten minutes following strikes by Matej Kochan and Martin Regáli, losing the game 1:2.

 In March 2022, Nemčík had extended his contract with Žilina until the summer of 2024.

+In the end of January 2024, Nemčík was loaned out to Norwegian side Rosenborg BK, and on 26 April 2024, Rosenborg BK made the deal permanent, which means he signed a contract until the end of 2028.